-Table 55: Spectrum API: status register and status codes for DMA data transfer
+Table 60: Spectrum API: status register and status codes for DMA data transfer

 Register • Value Direction Description SPC_M2S STATUS 110 read only Reads out the current status information M2STAT_DATA_BLOCKREADY 100h The next data block as defined in the notify size is available.
 It is at least the amount of data available but it also can be more data.
-M2STAT_DATA_END 200h The data trans er has completed.
+M2STAT_DATA_END 200h The data transfer has completed.
 This status information will only occur if the notify size is set to zero.
-M2STAT_DATA_OVERRUN 400h The data trans The data transfer had on overrun (acquisition) or underrun (replay) while doing FIFO transfer.
-M2STAT_DATA_ERROR 800h An internal err or occurred while doing data transfer.
+M2STAT_DATA_OVERRUN 400h The data transfer had on overrun (acquisition) or underrun (replay) while doing FIFO transfer.
+M2STAT_DATA_ERROR 800h An internal error occurred while doing data transfer.